naraeingowtham/image_classifier/README.md

 ---

 ### My Results
 The training went really well.
-The accuracy went up and the error rate (loss) went down, which is what I wanted to see.
+The accuracy went up and the error rate (loss) went down which is what I wanted to see.

 ![Training Performance](training_graph.png)

-I also created a confusion matrix to check the final performance on test images it had never seen before.
-The model was very accurate!
+I also created a confusion matrix to check the final performance on test images.
+The model was very accurate.

 ![Confusion Matrix](confusion_matrix.png)